ABOUT US

 • Screenlight, a display for moving image art, animation and digital media

-Acting as creative producers, CIT has created theatre and audio commissions for the National Trust on the Live at Lyme Project.
+Waterside Arts and Creative Industries Trafford are committed to providing opportunities for artists to create work and understand the importance of this for maintaining a dynamic cultural ecology.
+Acting as creative producers, CIT has created theatre and audio commissions including the National Trust on the Live at Lyme Project.

 The CIT team features creatives who are specialists across a number of fields.